 The Lincoln Memorial is one of the favorite places to visit while in Washington D.C.
-Not only is the memorial beautiful, it is quite large, and gives an ambiance of power and respect once inside.
-The memorial is located in the National Mall in Washington D.C., and there are a few other memorials to visit in the Mall area, but he Lincoln is the visitor’s favorite, and many return if they visit the area again.
-The memorial receives 6 million visitors annually, and is open 24 hours a day.
-Come see the magnificent building that houses the towering Lincoln statue.
+Not only is the memorial beautiful, but it is also quite large, and gives an ambiance of power and respect once inside.
+The memorial is located in the National Mall in Washington D.C., and there are a few other memorials to visit in the Mall area, but Lincoln Memorial is the visitor’s favorite, and many returns if they revisit the area.
+The memorial receives 6 million visitors annually and is open 24 hours a day.
+See the magnificent building that houses the towering Lincoln statue.

 The White Columned Building

 The first thing you will see is the huge stark-white building and the impressive 36 columns that make up the entrance to all sides.
 There are 36 columns because there were 36 states in the Union when Lincoln died.
 They stand over 40 feet in height and are over 7 feet around to give you an idea how large the building really is.
 The building echoes the same appearance as a Greek temple.
 If you look closely at the columns the 36 states are inscribed and the dates at which they became part of the union.
 The stairs trickle down from the main East entrance, providing a dramatic scene.
 What many people do not know is that about 40 % of the monument is actually underground.
 The building, statue, and other components were made using marble, which is stable, durable, and yet heavy.
 The foundation of the white monument building protrudes over 60 feet into the ground, to help support the weight of the massive and heavy memorial site.